Post road: Canada

 Chemin du Roy was built between Montreal (Repentigny) and Quebec City from 1731 to 1737, for mail and as a means of travel for the key settlements in New France/Lower Canada.
 It was later incorporated as Quebec Route 2 and is now part of Quebec Route 138.

 Two notable post roads built in the late 1700s and early 1800s were Dundas Road (The Governor's Road) and Kingston Road (Lakeshore Road or York Road) to provide a route for mail and stagecoaches between key settlements in Upper Canada.

 The latter route, which became The Provincial Highway in 1917 (Ontario Highway 2 c.
 1923), and the former which became a Dundas Highway in 1920 (Ontario Highway 5 in 1925), were the beginning of the provincial highway system in Ontario.

 United States

 In what was to later become the United States, post roads developed as the primary method of communicating information across and between the colonies.

-The Articles of Confederation authorized the national government to create post offices but not post roads.
-Adoption of the U.S. Constitution changed this, as Article I, Section Eight, known as the Postal Clause, specifically authorizes Congress the enumerated power "to establish post offices and post roads."
-This was generally interpreted liberally, to include all public highways.
+The Articles of Confederation authorized the national government to create post offices, but not post roads.
+Adoption of the U.S. Constitution changed this, as Article I, Section Eight, known as the Postal Clause, specifically authorizes Congress the enumerated power "to establish post offices and post roads".
+This was often interpreted to include all public highways.
 U.S. Supreme Court justice Joseph Story defended the broad interpretation that had become dominant in his influential Commentaries on the Constitution of the United States (1833).